EasyEngine/auth-command/README.md

 		Update auth on site.

 	[--admin-tools]
+		Update auth on admin tools.

+**EXAMPLES**

+    # Update auth password on site and its admin tools with default username(easyengine) and random password
+    $ ee auth update example.com

+    # Update auth password on all sites and its admin tools with default username and random password
+    $ ee auth update global

+    # Update auth password on site and its admin tools with predefined username and password
+    $ ee auth update example.com --user=test --pass=password

+    # Update auth password only on admin tools
+    $ ee auth update example.com --admin-tools

-		Update auth on admin-tools.
+    # Update auth password on site and its admin tools with default username and random password
+    $ ee auth update example.com --pass=password

 ### ee auth whitelist

-create, append, remove, list ip whitelisting for a site or globally.
+Create, append, remove, list ip whitelisting for a site or globally.

 ~~~
 ee auth whitelist [<create>] [<append>] [<list>] [<remove>] [<site-name>] [--ip=<ip>]